pvprodk/EaseeSolarCharge/README.md

 - Be sure to fill out your location details in the big timer node:
 ![Big Timer](https://i.imgur.com/wLViGI6.png)

-- Please adjust the "auto enable/disable Solar-Charging at sunrise/sunset" flot to your likings, depending on which behaviour you prefer.
+- Please adjust the "auto enable/disable Solar-Charging at sunrise/sunset" flow to your likings, depending on which behaviour you prefer.
 - Et voila!
 You should be good to go, if everything is done right.
 Please feel free to give me feedback or contribute if you find errors or bugs.